Doctors who treat fibromyalgia

-Knowing the professionals you will come in contact with can help set
+Knowing about the professionals you’ll come in contact with can help set

-your mind at ease and decide who can best help you with the management of this
+your mind at ease and decide who can best help you with the management of your

 You should make an appointment with your primary care doctor if you’re

-experiencing any of the symptoms of fibromyalgia.
-They should be able to
+experiencing any fibromyalgia symptoms.
+They should be able to rule out other

-Diagnosis of fibromyalgia is not a simple matter.
-Your doctor will ask
+Diagnosis of fibromyalgia isn’t a simple matter.
+Your doctor will ask about

-about your medical history and your symptoms.
-They may ask you to measure your
+your medical history and your symptoms.
+They may ask you to measure your pain

-pain on a scale.
-They may use what’s called a tender point test, which measures
+on a scale.
+They may use what’s called a tender point test, which measures your

-your sensitivity to pain by applying pressure to 18 specific sites throughout
+sensitivity to pain by applying pressure to 18 specific sites throughout the

 - what your symptoms are